Meterbit/PIXLPAL-M1/components/espressif__esp-dsp/examples/applications/lyrat_board_app/README.md

 The cycle continues, with the audio system always processing the data from a buffer while the other two buffers are being filled.
 This approach helps ensure a continuous and uninterrupted audio playback, as there is always a buffer ready to be processed.
 It reduces the chances of audio glitches or dropouts caused by delays in reading or processing the audio data.

-Triple buffering is particularly useful when working with real-time audio processing applications, where low latency and uninterrupted playback are crucial.
+Triple buffering is particularly useful when working with real-time audio processing Mtb_Applications, where low latency and uninterrupted playback are crucial.

 ## Audio Processing Flow